 Any time of the year though, make sure to be here for sunset and that is when the beach works it beautiful natural magic.
 At sunset you will see an array of colors with the sun setting in the distance.
 The last time I visited the beach in September, it was a combination of oranges, purples and blues as the sun set.
 The lower the sun the more brilliant the colors.
 They become more complex as the sun gets lower.

 The best part of the view is that it is played out on the large stage.
 It covers the whole sky and it looks like the sun is going to sleep in the bay.
 You can almost touch it.
 Each night when the sun sets its a different color in the rainbow in the sky.
 The backdrop of the small stone formations and the SS Atlantus Concrete Ship make it more dramatic.

 SS Atlantus Concrete Ship

 Whenever you are in Cape May, try to finish your dinner early and then watch Mother Nature work her magic by the shoreline.
-It is something that should not be missed.
+It is an experience that should not be missed.
 Please try to arrive about an hour before sunset to get a space in the parking lot.

 Sunset Beach area:

 The SS Atlantus Concrete Ship was built and launched in 1918, just after World War I had ended as a trans-Atlantic steamer to return troops from Europe to home.
 After being decommissioned in 1926, she was purchased along with two other ships to create a ferry dock for ferries from Cape May to Delaware.
 The plans were later shelved as she ran aground in a storm along Sunset Beach and could not be freed.